CharlieRusso001/cmd-teleprompter/README.md

 2. Allows input of text within the command line
 3. Allows the user to select WPM at which the words show up
 4. Pause or resume with the space bar

+Setup and use:

+1. Create an environment if you choose to do so
+2. pip install keyboard
+3. python prompter.py

+Everything should work from here